jeffrosenberg/code-snippets/git.md

 ## Email patches

-In rare circumstances, you may lack network access to an upstream remote (just as a hypothetical scenario, this could happen when you're trying to update your personal code snippets repository over a corporate network).
+In some circumstances, you may lack network access to an upstream remote (just as a hypothetical scenario, this could happen when you're trying to update your personal code snippets repository over a corporate network).
 In that case, you may still be able to "push" commits by emailing a patch.